Blair Peach Award 2022 – nominations now open

 Nominate your local activists and campaigners who are carrying out amazing equalities work and make sure it is shared with others and rightly celebrated.

 Nominations close on Monday, 24 January 2022.

 Why is it called the Blair Peach Award?

 The award is named after the past president of East London NUT who was murdered during an anti-racist demonstration in Southall, London on 23 April 1979.
 It was first awarded in 2010.

 On the day of his death, Blair Peach was showing solidarity and marching against the presence of the far right National Front.
 Modern day equivalents to the National Front continue to promote racist and fascist views.
-It is vital to the National Union of Teachers that they do not gain a foothold in British politics.
 That is why the NEU supports the work of organisations such as HOPE not hate, Unite Against Fascism, Show Racism the Red Card and Kick it Out, Lewis Hamilton Commission.

 Blair Peach Award 2021 Winner - Paul Phillips

 Paul Phillips embodies the spirit of the NEU's drive to be an organising and campaigning union that wins on workplace and national issues.
 Within his school, district and the wider NEU community, Paul has motivated members to taking collective action in defence of their rights to be treated with equality and fairness.